LilouCode/LilouCode/README.md

 - Software Engineer
 - Content creator
 - Co-founder

+## 🌱 I’m currently learning
+- TypeScript
+- NodeJS
+- NextJs

 ## 🔭 My code selection:
-You can take a look at the different repositories that I've recently made but  here I made a selection of some of my projects that show different aspects of my skills
+You can take a look at the different repositories that I've recently made but here is a selection of some of my projects that show different aspects of my skills with some extra documents 📄⚗️

 ### Billed
 #### 🐞 Debug and test an HR SaaS